Abyaneh/Car-Counter-Project/README.md

 - Counts vehicles crossing a specified line in the video.
 - Saves the results, including vehicle counts, to a text file.
 - Generates an output video with visual overlays and real-time counting.
-- Draws bar and pie charts instantly.
-- save the video

 [Back to Top](#table-of-contents)